AnandaMuhuri/NEWS-Mag/README.md

 Contributions are welcome!
 Please submit an issue or pull request.

+## 📌 Known Issues

+### CORS Error with News API

+While using the [News API](https://newsapi.org/), you may encounter the following error:

+{
+    "status": "error",
+    "code": "corsNotAllowed",
+    "message": "Requests from the browser are not allowed on the Developer plan, except from localhost."
+}

+This is due to the API's CORS policy.
+To resolve this, either run the app locally or proxy requests through a backend server.
+Alternatively, consider upgrading to a higher API plan.

 ## 🌟 Acknowledgements

    - News API for providing the news data.